tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 sent.split(' ')
 ```

 However, these simple methods aren't very good at covering many potential types of boundaries.
 For example, sentences don't just end with periods—sometimes they have exclamation marks, question marks, or no punctuation at all.
 It's possible, but annoying, to account for all these cases.
 Luckily, NLTK provides us with tokenization methods that do this for us.
-Walkthrough the sent_tokenize and word_tokenize methods.
+Walk through the sent_tokenize and word_tokenize methods.

 Note that even with NLTK's functions, we won't get perfect results all the time.
 For example, while NLTK's word_tokenizer is pretty good at separating words and punctuation that are not separated by spaces, it does not separate words with forward slashes like "supply/demand" below.